Canon 5D Mark III vs Panasonic TZ100

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 3 years and 10 months of technical progress since the 5D Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark III emerges as the winner of the contest (18 : 16 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark III comes out slightly ahead of the TZ100 (18 : 17 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 5D Mark III and the Panasonic TZ100 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.